cualquiercosa327/modconv/README.md

 # modconv
-An ASSIMP model converter for N64 development.
+An experimental ASSIMP model converter for N64 development written in Python.